irrdnet/irrd/docs/users/queries/graphql.rst

   statuses in the database.
 If omitted, the default is to filter on in_scope objects.
 Valid values are defined in the ``ScopeFilterStatus`` enum in the schema.
+* ``recordLimit``: limits the query to return this many results.
+Related object query results (explained in detail later) do not count towards this limit.

 Most arguments expect an array, and this is interpreted as an OR query.
 The separate arguments are joined as an AND query.